Devil's Due Publishing

-Though principally a publishing company, DDP has also produced a stage play based on the Hack/Slash comic series, Stagefright, in conjunction with the New Millennium Theatre Company that played at the National Pastime Theater on Broadway, Chicago from September 23 to October 29, 2005.
+Though principally a publishing company, DDP has also produced a stage play based on the Hack/Slash comic series, Stagefright, in conjunction with the New Millennium Theatre Company that played at the National Pastime Theater in Chicago from September 23 to October 29, 2005.

 History

 In 1998 Devil's Due Publishing started as both a commercial art studio and a small press comic-book publisher.
 The company soon shifted its focus to comic books, becoming one of the top ten publishers in North America.

 In 2004 Pat Broderick revived Micronauts at Devil's Due, although the title was cancelled after ten issues.

 DDP produced an American comic book version of Vampire Hunter D. It was written by Jimmy Palmiotti and titled American Wasteland.
-Devil's Due also republished Je suis légion by Fabien Nury and John Cassaday as an eight comic book series, I Am Legion as part of a larger deal to reprint work with Humanoids Publishing, including titles like The Zombies That Ate The World.
+Devil's Due also republished Je suis légion by Fabien Nury and John Cassaday as an eight-issue miniseries, I Am Legion, as part of a larger deal to reprint work with Humanoids Publishing, including titles like The Zombies That Ate The World.

 Devil's Due restructured itself in December 2008, including changes in editors, marketing managers, and a new CEO.

 In 2009, Devil's Due was accused of not paying several creative teams.
 In an article on the website Bleeding Cool, Rich Johnston wrote to the company's CEO, Joshua Blaylock, and reported that only Tim Seeley had gone unpaid.

 DDP is represented in Hollywood by Alter Ego Entertainment and Prime Universe, who share a first-look deal with the publisher for film, television and video games.
 Currently the three parties are in discussion with numerous studios about expanding Devil's Due properties into other media.

 In 2010, DDP and Checker Book Publishing Group (owned and operated by Mark Thompson) opened Devil's Due Digital; a solely digital comic book and graphic novel distribution company.

 On June 16, 2015, Devil’s Due Entertainment announced plans to merge with First Comics.